Room Change Freeze

 Room Change Request

-Students without Roommates
+Students Without Roommates

-From time to time, a student will find herself in a room with a space available.
-When this occurs, the Office of Residential Life may contact the student to confirm the vacancy and to give her an opportunity to fill the vacancy on her own.
+From time to time, a student will find themselves in a room with a space available.
+When this occurs, the Office of Residential Life may contact the student to confirm the vacancy and to give the student an opportunity to fill the vacancy on their own.
 The student living in the space may propose to the Office of Residential Life a possible new roommate.
 When such a suggestion will consolidate space (meaning, if the requested roommate is also living in a room without a roommate), the Office of Residential Life will make every effort to grant the request.
 However, if the requested roommate is living with another student, the Office of Residential Life may ask the students to come up with a plan for how the new vacancy will be addressed.
 Please note that the Office of Residential Life reserves the right to administratively assign students.

 Students living in on-campus and edge-of-campus apartments are required to keep their apartment at full capacity at all times.
 Failure to do so could result in the remaining residents in the apartment being reassigned to other spaces on campus and the apartment offered to other students.